xshen053/memory-magician/docs/userstories.md

 - [x] Add tag for a task
 - [x] for each card, I am about to start counting and stop counting the time and once I finished and clicked reviewed, that time is stored
 - [x] if I don't start the timer, it means it can be finished in 1s
-- [ ] add different background color of different type of cards
+- [x] add different background color of different type of cards
-- [ ] for card I reviewed, make them doesn't appear, just become grep and cann't be selected
+- [x] for card I reviewed, make them doesn't appear, just cann't be selected

 ### No urgent
 - [ ] As a user, if I accidentally review a memory, I can withdraw (no urgent)